FractalBlocks/Fractal/docs/tutorial/readme.md

 }
 ```

-Pretty simple!!, an Action is a function that returns a function that takes the `state` and returns the next `state`.
-So we are going to execute 'Inc' action when the 'inc' input are triggered.
+Pretty simple!!, An Action is a function that returns a function that takes the `state` and returns the next `state`.
+So, we are going to execute 'Inc' action when the 'inc' input is triggered, that is when the user clicked the Increment Button

 ```typescript
 export const inputs: Inputs<S> = () => ({